thereeceshow/Resources/docs to turn into wiki pages/projects/attack-of-the-clones.md

    - Atoms -> Molecules -> Organism (component)

 3. **Create the backend first** using Laravel for API CRUD calls and to store data
-4. **Create the frontend second** using React.js for creating components and connecting to the API via Axios
+4. **Create the frontend second** using React for creating components and connecting to the API via Axios
 5. Have full CRUD functionality (besides the users auth) for at least one aspect of the site (does not need to be complicated)
 6. Utilize one to many, many to one, one to one, many to many, and create connection tables, joins, and indexes for ease of use.
 7. Create automated functions to generate dummy data to display on the react ui by utilize the factory design pattern